paolo-vergo/npbayes/README.md

 # Hierarchical-Nonparametric-Bayesian-Models-to-smooth-functional-data
 Project carried out during Bayesian Statistics course of PoliMi, 2021.
+Special thanks to Prof. Raffaele Argiento.

 This repository contains a CPP implementend version of Gibbs Sampler for the following Hierarchical Dirichlet Mixture Model: